 - Try reciting the material, if you are able to say that material multiple times it will often commit it to memory

-- Try summarizing the main topics, and try to summarize you summaries as well until you get down to the most important information
+- Try summarizing the main topics, and try to summarize your summaries as well until you get down to the most important information

-- Try drawing some of the main concepts of the material, especiall things such as cycles and diagrams.
+- Try drawing some of the main concepts of the material, especially things such as cycles and diagrams.

 - Make the information fun to read or learn by changing up techniques or using different colours for your notes.

-Start studying early; By reading the assigned material before the class and then reviewing notes after class it will make studying much easier since a large majority of the material will already be understood (making memorization easier)
+By reading the assigned material before the class and then reviewing notes after class it will make studying much easier.
+Doing this will aid memorizations since a large majority of the material will already be understood.